 The recording quality of the integrated microphone is mediocre.
 While on phone calls, your voice sounds thin, muffled, and distorted.
 Note that we only tested the integrated microphone, and the in-line mic on the wire may perform differently.

-The noise handling of the integrated microphone is decent.
-While the person you're speaking to should be able to hear you in quiet environments, your voice gets easily drowned out in even moderately loud situations.
+The noise handling of the integrated microphone is disappointing.
+While the person you're speaking to should be able to hear you in quiet environments, your voice gets easily drowned out in even moderately loud situations like a busy street.
 Note that we only tested the integrated microphone, and the in-line mic on the wire may perform differently.